jasonzjc/Python_Interpreter/README.md

 ### Expression statement
 When input an expression, such as a variable expression, display its value.
 Now it cannot be realized, because an expression statement could be interpolated as a set statement.

+### string
+Currently, string only allows pure letters.
+Need to include digitals and some legal characters.